Have you ever encountered rotten wood and had that sinking feeling at the bottom of your stomach?

 - Grandpa’s wood leg

 Haha, that last one I threw in there to see if you were paying attention.
-But seriously, if my grandpa did have a wood leg I’d add Elmer’s Rotted Wood Repair to it.
+But seriously, if my grandpa did have a wooden leg I’d add Elmer’s Rotted Wood Repair to it.

 Five minutes is all it takes to treat your wood but it’s totally worth it for the peace of mind.

-The cost for this project was roughly $25 for both of the Elmer’s products.
+The cost for this project was roughly $25, well worth it.